 When HSS staff detects patterns of abusive or fraudulent Medicaid billing, the provider will be referred to the Program Integrity Section for investigation and sanctions, if necessary.
 Investigations, recoupments and sanctions may also be initiated from reviews conducted by the Surveillance and Utilization Review System (SURS) and/or Program Integrity Section.
 LDH has an agreement with the Attorney General's Office which provides for the Attorney General's office to investigate Medicaid fraud.
 The Office of the Inspector General, Federal Bureau of Investigation (FBI), and the Centers for Medicare and Medicaid Services (CMS) also conduct investigations of Medicaid fraud.

-Support Coordination Monitoring
+Support Coordination Agency Monitoring

-The OAAS regional staff conducts annual monitoring of each support coordination agency as a means of monitoring compliance with Medicaid policy, waiver participation requirements, and the presence of personal outcomes as defined by beneficiaries served.
+The OAAS RO staff conducts annual monitoring of each support coordination agency as a means of monitoring compliance with Medicaid policy, waiver participation requirements, and the presence of personal outcomes as defined by beneficiaries served.
 The results of the monitoring process are reported to the support coordination agency along with any required follow-up actions and timelines.
 Recurrent problems are to be addressed by the support coordination agencies through systemic changes resulting in improvements.
-Support coordination agencies who do not perform all of the required follow-up actions according to the specified timelines, are subject to sanctions.
+Support coordination agencies who do not perform all of the required follow-up actions according to the specified timelines are subject to sanctions.

 Support coordination agencies are responsible for the following in the monitoring process: